How to Make a Women’s History Slideshow in After Effects

 timeline text edittimeline text edittimeline text edit

 I decided to make the dates purple as a nod to the IWD colours.
 To add an image, drop your content into the Photos folder as before, and then drag it into the appropriate placeholder in your timeline.
-If you’re not sure, flipping the layer visibility off and then on will you which is the correct one.
+If you’re not sure, flipping the layer visibility off and then on will show you which is the correct one.

 timeline with picturetimeline with picturetimeline with picture